 Risk of being non-compliant to the agreements previously agreed with clients.
-Risk mitigation

 The Bank has a dedicated inhouse counsel that has access to external counsel to ensure that all the contracts have been repapered.
+In most cases agreements have been reached with clients and what is remaining is the finalisation and signing off of the loan agreements.

-(c) Operational risk
+Operational risk (c)